oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/deploy.to.jcs.md

 ![](images/deploy.jcs.17.png)

-Make sure the installation type is Install this deployment as an application.Click Next.
+Make sure the installation type is Install this deployment as an application.
+Click Next.

 ![](images/deploy.jcs.18.png)